Your income details

 What taxes do self-employed people pay?

 As a sole trader you pay: income tax on profits above the personal allowance (£12,570); Class 4 National Insurance at 6% on profits between £12,570 and £50,270, and 2% above.
-Class 2 NI was abolished from April 2024.
+Class 2 NI is no longer a mandatory weekly charge — for 2026/27 it's voluntary at £3.65/week, paid only if your profits fall below the Small Profits Threshold (£7,105) and you want to keep building your State Pension record.
 You file and pay via Self Assessment, with the main deadline of 31 January following the tax year end.

 What expenses can I deduct as a sole trader?